-- reduce nerve impulses to the heart and blood vessels making the heart beat slower and with less force.
+- Beta-blockers - reduce nerve impulses to the heart and blood vessels making the heart beat slower and with less force.
 This causes lowering of blood pressure.

-ACE (Angiotensin converting enzyme) inhibitors - prevent the formation of a hormone called angiotensin II that narrows blood vessels and causes high blood pressure.
-Angiotensin antagonists or angiotensin receptor blockers (ARBs)
+- ACE (Angiotensin converting enzyme) inhibitors - prevent the formation of a hormone called angiotensin II that narrows blood vessels and causes high blood pressure.

-shield the blood vessels from angiotensin II, thus making them more relaxed.
+- Angiotensin antagonists or angiotensin receptor blockers (ARBs) – shield the blood vessels from angiotensin II, thus making them more relaxed.

-- open blood vessels by relaxing the muscle in the vessel walls.
+- Vasodilators - open blood vessels by relaxing the muscle in the vessel walls.